Tips for Our Moderators (and other interested parties)

 - Tell the audience how and when you will be taking questions1

-- Briefly introduce the panelists, or ask them to introduce themselves.
+- Briefly introduce the panel and ask panelists to introduce themselves.
 (Do not allow others to join the panel unless the Program staff okays this addition.)

 - Prevent the discussion from drifting away from the topic, too much.
 Don’t let panelists (including yourself!) pursue individual agendas unless they are directly on topic.